top of page

 In essence, Franklin's story serves as a compelling testament to the profound benefits of understanding prioritization and maintaining an action plan.
 Through his example, we learn that by structuring our time and efforts thoughtfully, we can not only achieve our goals but also lead lives of purpose, productivity, and fulfillment.

-Further reading: The Autobiography of Benjamin Franklin (Benjamin Franklin); Benjamin Franklin: An American Life (Walter Isaacson)
+The Autobiography of Benjamin Franklin by Benjamin Franklin; Benjamin Franklin: An American Life by Walter Isaacson (Review at: Library: Biography)

 The co-founder of Apple, Steve Jobs' story illustrates the importance of understanding prioritization and maintaining an action plan to achieve extraordinary success in the realm of technology and innovation.